NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Mambele.md

-Also known as a hunga munga or danisco, this hybrid knife-axe consists of a hilt and a blade that curves backward toward the wielder.
-The curve of the blade is such that after a victim has been struck by a mambele, more damage is dealt as the weapon is extracted from the victim's body.
+Also known as a hunga munga or danisco, this knife-axe hybrid consists of a hilt and blade that curves backward toward the wielder.
+The blade's curve is such that, after a mambele has struck a victim, more damage is dealt as the weapon is extracted from the victim's body.

-*Source: Pathfinder Lost Omens: Gods & Magic*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*